tongwu-msft/azure-rest-api-specs/api-index/index.md

 Now that you've completed registration of your client application, we can move to your client's code, where we will add code to create the REST request and handle the response.

 ## Create the request
 This section covers the first 3 of the 5 components we discussed earlier.
-First we need to acquire the access token from Azure AD, which we will use in our request message header.
+First we need to acquire the access token from Azure AD, which we will use in assembling our request message header.

 ### Acquire an access token